-Visits, Entries, NTF, and Social Actions
+Visits, Verified Entries, NTF, Social Actions, and Total Entries

 3. NTF emails: This stands for New To File.
 It refers to the number of email addresses that are new to your email list via your ESP.
 This factors in the email scrubbing service we use, if you have it toggled on.
 Read below for more information on NTF.

 4. Social actions: This is the total number of clicks that all social actions received, this will include every social action added (Instagram, Facebook, app download, etc.)

 5. Total entries: The gross number of entrants, or the total number of people who entered the giveaway.

 Using the graph above, let's break down each data point with real numbers (as viewed from Brand A's DojoMojo account).
 Note that Brand A has Email Filters turned on.
 We can see that the campaign was seen by 3,953 people.
 From these, 2,550 have entered.
 From the 2,550 who entered, 2,350 of them are new emails for Brand A. Because Brand A has Email Filters turned on, the email scrubbing service DojoMojo uses has determined that 350 of the new emails are "high risk" and have been taken out.
 Therefore, 2,000 new emails will be automatically pushed to Brand A's ESP.
 We can also see that the 2,550 entrants clicked on social actions about 1,195 times.
 In other words, because brands may include multiple social media sites (i.e. their Instagram account to follow and their App to download), it is entirely possible that some entrants clicked 2 or 3 social actions for each brand, raising this number over actual entries.